Header Banner

 • And any combination of the above

 When using Dark Mode, the text colors stand out more than the background colors, which can be hard to see.
-Highlighting does not work in tables, and you can't highlight any type of attachment or drawing.
+Highlighting does not work in tables, and you can't highlight any type of attachment, drawing, or Image Playground illustration.

-On macOS 15, you can access the pencil icon and color picker from the Format (Aa) button in the toolbar as you can on iOS and iPadOS 18.
+On macOS 15 and later, you can access the pencil icon and color picker from the Format (Aa) button in the toolbar, as you can on iOS and iPadOS.

 You can also go to Format » Font » Highlight in the menu bar to toggle highlighting on and off.
 When on, it highlights text using the last color used.